www.scantips.com

 with reinvested dividends, and no withdrawals

 The first half of the 1970s, and all of the 2000s, were an ordeal to suffer through (and were lost years market-wise), but then when corrected, the times got great.
-2022 was also quite bad, but maybe it won't take so long to correct it this time.
+2022 was also quite bad.
 Much tech did very well in 2023, but many good companies still have a gain that is even more negative.

 New value - Old value